AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ![testing from user stories](static/images/README/Testing/testing-16.png)

-Onec they click that, they'll be redirected to the upload page where they can fill in all of the collection information.
+Once they click that, they'll be redirected to the upload page where they can fill in all of the collection information.
 The tool tips will give them information about the input elements:

 ![testing from user stories](static/images/README/Testing/testing-17.png)